Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Error thresholds and decoding

 The results suggest that the correction stage is the bottleneck of the decoder, as changing the validation decoder has a comparatively small impact on the performance.
 This makes intuitive sense as the flux validation stage uses measurement outcomes that need to satisfy local symmetries captured by the Gauss law, which are not present at the qudit correction stage.
 Moreover, this may also explain the fact that the error threshold does not seem to depend on the number of QEC cycles in \cref{fig:threshold}.

 Lastly, we emphasize that our implementation of the decoders for the \SAQD{} codes is relatively naive.
 For instance, our results could likely be improved by optimizing the clustering decoder using a similar approach as previous work on decoding the two-dimensional qudit toric code~\cite{DuclosCianci2013,DuclosCianci2014,Anwar2014,Watson2015,Hutter2015}.
+It may also be possible to improve the performance by adapting the ``single-stage'' decoder described in~\cite{Higgott2023} to the case of subsystem codes.
 Another possibility of improving the performance is to view the \SAQD{} codes through the lens of Floquet codes~\cite{Hastings2021}.
 In particular, we made an implicit assumption on the measurement schedule to comprise measuring all Pauli $X$-type operators, followed by measuring all Pauli $Z$-type operators.
 Considering other (interleaved) measurement schedules is likely to boost error thresholds, as numerically demonstrated with two-dimensional topological codes~\cite{Higgott2021}.